 Unhealthy dogs often won’t be able to grow as many healthy puppies.
 Many puppies may stop growing early on and be miscarried or reabsorbed by the mother’s body.
 This will reduce the overall size of the litter.

-The mother doesn’t necessarily have to be blatantly unhealthy either.
+The mother doesn’t necessarily have to be blatantly unhealthy, either.
 Even if you feed her excellent food and take care of her, underlying health problems can cause puppies to perish before they are fully developed.
 Diabetes is an excellent example of this.
 It can go unnoticed when it isn’t severe, and the dog likely won’t show any signs.

 However, improperly fluctuating blood sugar can have a massive impact on growing puppies.
 Without the proper blood sugar levels, many puppies will not develop properly.
 Short-term conditions can also cause some puppies to develop improperly and be reabsorbed.

 For instance, infections can cause one or more puppies to stop developing altogether.
 Most miscarriages go unnoticed without any clinical signs, especially if only a few puppies are lost.
 Only late-term miscarriages usually get noticed.